ajs17/memills/content/people/mills-edward-hallock-1819-family/assets/images/1924-painting-George-Jansen.md

 citation: "1924 George E. Jansen Notebook 1924, Tompkins County History Center"
 notes: >-

-    - Paid itemized billing information for painting done by George Jansen on the  Mills home.
+    - Paid itemized billing information for painting done by George Jansen on the Mills' home.

     - Only the Mills section has been transcribed.
 ---